 - Develop a better understanding of meteorology on an international scale.

-Students are required to participate in a 1.5 credit course, focusing on media messages and scientific aspects of weather reporting, for both fall and spring semesters during their first year.
+Students are not required to participate in the following courses, but they may provide you with a better foundation as you work with the community, including the 1.5 credit Weather Climate TV course, focusing on media messages and scientific aspects of weather reporting, for both fall and spring semesters during their first year.

 - Weather Climate TV I (1.5 credits)

 - Introduction to Meteorology (3 credits)

 - Complete the housing application and select WeatherWatcher from the drop-down menu.

 For more information, please submit an interest form.

 For more information about the Rutgers Meteorology Program, visit their website or contact: Prof. Steve Decker, Rutgers Meteorology Program E-mail: email@example.com